-Now, it needs to be delivered with kindness but if you’ve made an agreement in a relationship and whether that’s a partnership, romantic, a business relationship or if it’s an agreement of your family and you’ve blatantly violated it or done something outside of it and the other person or party doesn’t know.
+Now, it needs to be delivered with kindness but if you’ve made an agreement in a relationship and whether that’s a partnership, romantic, a business relationship or if it’s an agreement of your family and you’ve blatantly violated it or done something outside of it, the other person or party doesn’t know.

-I think this is something that needs to be handled completely and honestly even if in the short-term the other person doesn’t react very well in AA Step 9.
+I think this is something that needs to be handled completely and honestly, even if in the short-term the other person doesn’t react very well in AA Step 9.

-To me, the long-term is what you’re here for and I know if someone blatantly violated a relationship with me, I’d like to know about it.
+For me, the long-term is what you’re here for and I know if someone blatantly violated a relationship with me, I’d like to know about it.

-I just got a mail saying my identity was shared and the company suffered a breach and I’m glad they told me about it because if you’ve lost my personal information to hackers, the honest thing to do is tell me about it.
+I just got a letter saying my identity was shared and the company suffered a breach and I’m glad they told me about it because if you’ve lost my personal information to hackers, the honest thing to do is tell me about it.

 Even if I in the temporary moment have a real low reputation of your company now for losing all of my first little information to hackers when I have hardly been making any sales there, that still is important to restore the possibility of a good relationship.